Comedo: Causes

 Oil production in the sebaceous glands increases during puberty, causing comedones and acne to be common in adolescents.
-Acne is also found premenstrually and in women with polycystic ovarian syndrome.
+Acne is also found premenstrually and in women with polyendocrine metabolic ovarian syndrome.
 Smoking may worsen acne.

 Oxidation rather than poor hygiene or dirt causes blackheads to be black.
 Washing or scrubbing the skin too much could make it worse, by irritating the skin.
 Touching and picking at comedones might cause irritation and spread infection.
 What effect shaving has on the development of comedones or acne is unclear.

 Some skin products might increase comedones by blocking pores, and greasy hair products (such as pomades) can worsen acne.
 Skin products that claim to not clog pores may be labeled noncomedogenic or nonacnegenic.
 Make-up and skin products that are oil-free and water-based may be less likely to cause acne.
 Whether dietary factors or sun exposure make comedones better, worse, or neither is unknown.

 A hair that does not emerge normally, an ingrown hair, can also block the pore and cause a bulge or lead to infection (causing inflammation and pus).

 Genes may play a role in the chances of developing acne.
 Comedones may be more common in some ethnic groups.
 People of Latino and recent African descent may experience more inflammation in comedones, more comedonal acne, and earlier onset of inflammation.